eyasinalways/ApexPrompt/README.md

 *   **JavaScript:** Vanilla JS (ES6+) for DOM manipulation and extension bridging.
 *   **Chrome Extension API:** Manifest V3, Content Scripts, Background Service Workers.
 *   **Hosting:** Vercel (Custom `.dev` domain integration).
+## 🤖 AI Assistance & Acknowledgements

+As a project built *for* interacting with multiple AI models, it is only fitting that it was developed *with* the help of AI!
+Advanced AI assistants (including Gemini and ChatGPT) were utilized throughout the development process as pair-programming partners.
+They played a crucial role in:
+*   Brainstorming logic for seamless DOM manipulation.
+*   Debugging complex Chrome Extension APIs (Manifest V3, Message Passing).
+*   Optimizing JavaScript structure and UI/UX elements.

+Embracing AI tools has significantly accelerated the development workflow and problem-solving process for this project.

 ## 👨‍💻 Developer